UoA-eResearch/leapmotion_gestures/README.md

 Unlike at model training time, some model specific parameters are loaded from the `prediction_model` folder.
 A new model and associated parameters may be put in this folder.

+### The Settings Window
+Contains options for:
+* prediction interval - how often should the model make a predictions, measured in frames
+* graph update interval - how often should the graph refresh, measured in frames
+* fury beta - how much of the old value of fury to keep in the new value that is calculated, higher values make fury smoother
+* angularity beta - like fury beta, but for angularity
+* confidence beta - like fury beta, but for prediction confidence
+* x axis range - how many time steps to graph
+* effective confidence zero - the model generally has high confidence, this value controls rescaling, so that \[effective, 1\] is mapped to \[0, 1\]
+* min conf. to change image - we don't want the image changing constantly because of low confidence predictions
+* every nth frame to model - a model might be trained on 5fps, but the frame rate of data used in the script is roughly 25fps.
+This value should be around 5 for models such as this.
+Each model's description.txt file will say the fps it was trained with.

 ### The Tkinter Window
 Contains:
-* Text and an image representing the current prediction (provided the prediction meets a certain threshold of significane - we don't want the window being updated continually by low confidence predictions)
+* Text and an image representing the current prediction (provided the prediction meets a certain threshold of significance - we don't want the window being updated continually by low confidence predictions)
 * text 'Fury' and 'Angularity', each coloured somewhere between green and red, depending on the levels of these recorded.

 ### The matplotlib Window